hsosik/NES-LTER/Attune/ReadME.txt

     https://www.rvdata.us/search/cruise/EN649

 Last is to check each cruise ship-provided data README for notes.
+***************

 Finally, I ran generate_attune_table_EDI.m to cut AttuneVolTable down to just the files and variables we share with EDI.

+Questions from Emily 7 Dec 2022:

+-What to look for on beads steps.
+What might tip me off about a problem?

+-How to do phases of the gating if needed:

+Example for different phases in EN655 simpler, TN368 big mess example.
+The phase is only within the asign class fiile.
+Basically put time with matlab dates at the top, and then phases around sections of the thresholds.
+-> the assign_class_EN687 that I am currently using is one that floats the bottom of the Syn, not all of them do.

+-what else do you look for when making the movies?
+I was mostly looking at Syn.
+The green Euks semed fine.
+The other Euks I didn’t pay much attention, yet.
+Maybe need a different plot?

+-Diagonal line – what to look for?

+-How to make the movies

+-Keeping track of what’s done

+-Final steps after process wrapper?
+Should I do all of them.
+Need the EDI table!
+-Going to revisit this after current EDI submission